TaQ-DiT: Time-aware Quantization for Diffusion Transformers

 \subsection{Ablation Study}

-\textbf{Effectiveness of Proposed Methods.} As shown in Table \ref{tab:ablation}, \textbf{(1)} our {{{joint reconstruction method}}} results in significant performance improvements, e.g., $\downarrow \mathbf{84.02}$ IS. \textbf{(2)} Incorporating it with our {{{channel-wise shifting and migration}}} methods further enhances the performance, e.g., $\downarrow \mathbf{84.78}$ IS, which validates our effectiveness.
+\textbf{Effectiveness of Proposed Methods.} As shown in Table \ref{tab:ablation}, \textbf{(1)} our {{{joint reconstruction method}}} results in significant performance improvements, e.g., $\downarrow \mathbf{84.02}$ IS. \textbf{(2)} Incorporating it with our \lxyRR{time-variance-aware static transformation} methods further enhances the performance, e.g., $\downarrow \mathbf{84.78}$ IS, which validates our effectiveness.